emrebicer/Polly/README.md

 # Polly
-Polly is an open-source poll application
+Polly is an open-source poll application written in deno.
+This project is not well structured and it is more of a PoC, rather than a reliable poll application.
+The back-end consist of a single file named app.ts.
 ## Run on your local machine
 * Generate static web files
 ```bash